The Oak Room (film): Reception

-Martin Unsworth of Starburst gave the film a positive review and wrote, "...The Oak Room is no facsimile and always feels its own beast.
+Martin Unsworth of Starburst gave the film a positive review and wrote, "...The Oak Room is no facsimile and always feels like its own beast.
 The direction is taut, building the atmosphere gradually until the tension is practically smothering during the denouement - a final shot that rivals Blood Simple for satisfaction."

 Andrew Mack of Screen Anarchy also gave the film a positive review and wrote, "The film proves once again that sometimes all you need is a good story to captivate your audience.
 The Oak Room has at least three."